The Administrative Policies

 The purpose of this policy is to establish and define the Health Reimbursement Account for University retirees as described below.

-The University continues to provide guidance and benefits to their employees even after the employee's retirement date.
+The University provides guidance and benefits to eligible employees after the employee's retirement date.
 These benefits come in the form of retiree credits that are calculated based on the years of service an employee has worked.
-Retirees of the University are able to receive a monetary credit to apply towards their medical premium amount through the use of a Health Reimbursement Account.
+Eligible retirees of the University are able to receive a monetary credit to apply towards their medical premium amount through the use of a Health Reimbursement Account.

-The minimum requirement for participation in the Duquesne University sponsored Health Reimbursement Account will be the attainment of age 62, while employed on a full-time basis by the University, and 10 years of full-time continuous service with the University.
+The minimum requirement for participation in the Duquesne University sponsored Health Reimbursement Account will be the attainment of age 62, while employed on a full-time basis by the University, and 10 years of full-time continuous service with the University, both of which must have been attained by June 30, 2019.
+Employees who did not reach age 62 and complete 10 years of full-time continuous service as of June 30, 2019 are not eligible for any retiree credits.
 Years of service will be based upon the employee's anniversary date.
 Partial years of full-time service will be granted on a prorated basis.
 See TAP No. 3: Classification of All University Employees for definition of full-time employee.

 III.
 Credits and Contributions